subdit/Portfolio/README.md

 #  Kasidit Bualoeng - Portfolio #
 ### You will know all about my passion and my projects that I have created.
-### This portfolio is using BOOTSTRAP 4, HTML5, CSS3 and JavaScript to buit
+### This portfolio is building by BOOTSTRAP 4, HTML5, CSS3 and JavaScript.